IbrahimAli-git/SAD-ADR-Assessment/Choosing-a-Suitable-Database/index.md

 I decided to use a non-relational database for implementing my backend and specifically MongoDB.

 ## Rationale
-My decision to design using a MongoDB, a non-relational database, was based on many reasons.
+My decision to design using MongoDB, a non-relational database, was based on many reasons.
 From them:

 1. MongoDB allows for quickly setting up a database and collections.
 This is because MongoDB creates a database collection based on the schema given and does not require the collection to be defined by the user.
 2. MongoDB integrates well with JavaScript frameworks including React.js and Express.js.